 Stop optimizing the wrong things.
 Learn how to identify real performance bottlenecks and make improvements that users actually notice.

-Measure first, optimize second.
+TL;DR Measure first, optimize second.
 Most performance issues are in 20% of the code—find that 20%.

 Developers love optimizing.
 It’s satisfying to shave milliseconds off a function or reduce bundle sizes by a few kilobytes.